 What are barrier coatings and their purpose?

 Barrier coatings are specialized layers applied to packaging materials to enhance their resistance to external factors such as moisture, oxygen, and grease.
 These coatings are crucial in extending the shelf life of products, ensuring quality and safety.
 Composed of various materials, including polymers, waxes, and biopolymers, barrier coatings are tailored to meet specific protective requirements.
-KCL’s material science experts can help you select the optimal barrier coating solutions for your specific product needs while considering recyclability implications.
+With the help of KCL testing and analysing services you can select the optimal barrier coating solutions for your specific product needs.

-The primary use of barrier coatings is in the food and beverage industry, where maintaining product integrity is paramount.
+The primary use of barrier coatings is in the food and beverage industry, where maintaining product integrity is the most important function.
 By preventing moisture and oxygen penetration, these coatings help in preserving freshness and flavor.
 Additionally, barrier coatings are employed in pharmaceuticals and cosmetics, where protection from environmental factors is essential to maintain product efficacy.
 Our KCL laboratory offers comprehensive testing services to evaluate coating performance across various environmental conditions, ensuring your packaging meets industry standards.

 How do barrier coatings impact recyclability?